cloin/event-driven-minecraft/README.md

 Event-Driven Ansible is a scalable, responsive automation solution that can process events containing discrete, actionable intelligence; determine the appropriate response to the event; then execute automated actions to address or remediate the event.

 The `ansible-rulebook` service mounts the contents of `/eda/` and runs the ansible-rulebook CLI against an inventory and rulebook.
 Additionally, by passing `--source-dir` to the ansible-rulebook command, the `mqtt.py` source plugin is loaded from the `/eda` directory to read and act on messages on the mqtt topic referenced by the rulebook.

+Check out the `/eda` README for me.

+## Room for improvement?
+Certainly!

+My kids are pretty new to Minecraft and so am I!
+One awesome improvement here would be eliminate the webhook service and replace it with a service that sends the Minecraft server log lines to MQTT directly.
+This would allow me to act on more event types than are currently supported by the webhook service.